imhappyfor/DJ-Tweets/README.md

 ## Using This App

-* To use this application all you have to do is clone and serve it on your favorite server.
-Better yet just open the index.html on your favorite web browser to just view it. 😊
+* To use this application all you have to do is clone and npm i node-static.
+Then just run node ./index.js 😊